-Across Southern Africa, communally governed rangelands and grasslands support wildlife, vast informal economies and millions of people.
+Across Southern Africa, communally governed rangelands support wildlife, vast informal economies and millions of people.

 There has been international interest in rangelands as spaces for landscape restoration and ecosystems management associated with ‘nature-based solutions’ (NbS).
 But these dynamic landscapes are often misunderstood.